“A useful rule is that any impacts on species and their habitats should persist for as short a time as possible ― Innes Cuthill

 ▸ Habitat disturbances include trampling, removal, dredging, trawling.
 No matter how well-intentioned and cautious we are, we affect the habitats where we get our data.
 As the human population is increasing in absolute number and reaching all corners of the world, if we can avoid trampling that vegetation, we simply should.

 ▸ Noise & light disturbance.
 There is an unknown effect of our sampling tools that use light or sound.
 For instance, lights and underwater acoustics may disturb animals at a distance, and impact non-target species in ways yet unknown.

 There is the overall effect of our presence.
 The human species is leaving very little quiet space for wildlife.
-To some extent, human noise disturbance -even at low ranges (of noise and light disturbances)- resembles the sound of a leaky faucet that never stops.
-Same goes for light disturbances.
-Our cities are environments that never go dark and have deleterious effects on numerous species [CR09].
+The same goes for light disturbances.
+Our cities are environments that never go dark and quiet, and have deleterious effects on numerous species [CR09].